The Gospel According to John:

 ?
 Which theme introduced by the Evangelist is the most difficult for you to wrap your head around?

 ?
-What do you think that the Evangelist might identify as his most important point in the prologue?
+Consider what the Evangelist might identify as his most important point in the prologue?

 visual meditation as a form of prayer